amr28693/angular_order_parameter_FP/README.md

 ---

-## Note on Inference and Scope: This repository does not:
+## Note on Inference and Scope
+This repository does not:
 - introduce a new stochastic model,
 - perform forecasting or inference,
 - attempt change-point detection,
 - optimize predictive accuracy.

-The goal is descriptive and geometric: **to provide a coordinate on stochastic dynamics** that is invariant, bounded, and comparable across systems.
+The goal is descriptive and geometric: i.e., **to provide a coordinate on stochastic dynamics** that is invariant, bounded, and comparable across systems.

 ---